A DOCUMENTARY FILM

 DIRECTOR OF RESEARCH,

-WRITER, EDITOR, TITLES & GRAPHICS
+EDITOR, TITLES & GRAPHICS

 JJ is usually found tightroping between the plant world and the story universe.
 She has worked as an educator in a DC-based community health center that serves immigrants, refugees and many of DC’s most medically-excluded residents.